 In 2008, the growth and yield program was put on a temporary hiatus.
-SLS received approval from the forest management branch to defer its growth and yield program for an additional 2 years, providing an extension through 2018.
+SLS received approval from the forest management branch to defer its growth and yield program for an additional 2 year, extending it out until 2018.
 Table 17-5 describes the original commitment for PSP establishment and measurement.
-SLS has restarted its annual PSP program and is planning to meet the requirement originally outlined in the DFMP by 2018.
+SLS is re-engaging in its annual PSP program and is planning to meet the requirement originally outlined in the DFMP by 2018.
 Table 17-6 outlines a new PSP measurement schedule to complete this objective.
 New data will lead to an improved sustainable forest yield calculation which will be used in the next forest management plan.